Arondight/python-dmiparser/README.md

 ## About

-This parse dmidecode output to JSON.
+This parse dmidecode output to JSON text.

 ## Installation